 Project Director Mike Fitch also points to a previous project where the company would have saved $30,000 to $40,000 had OpenSpace been available.
 Kitchell had built recreation fields for a university, and fencing was added to the scope at a relatively late stage.
 Since the project team didn’t have thorough documentation of the irrigation lines during installation, they had to do time-consuming manual pot-holing to avoid clipping the lines with a drill.

-OpenSpace is also enabling owner representatives, architects and designers to track progress without visiting sites in-person.
-This has been especially valuable in the pandemic, since projects like the tower Kitchell is building are active hospitals that treat COVID-19 patients.
+OpenSpace is also enabling owner representatives, architects, and designers to track progress without visiting sites in person.
+This has been especially valuable during the pandemic since projects like the tower Kitchell is building are active hospitals that treat COVID-19 patients.

 Finally, before having OpenSpace, Kitchell teams would spend hundreds of hours organizing still digital photos at the end of a project, but those images would still be too disorganized to offer much utility to facilities teams.
 With OpenSpace, Kitchell can provide captures that show the pre-sheetrock and pre-concrete pour state of the building, which are mapped to the exact location in the project on a floor or site plan.
 This gives facilities teams a view of what’s behind walls, making it easier to proceed if they need to install new Cat 6 lines or new equipment supports, for example.